Bridges Point 24

-The Bridges Point 24 is an American trailerable sailboat that was designed by Joel White as a daysailer and cruiser and first built in 1985.

-Production

-The design was built by Bridges Point Boatyard, starting in 1985 and later by the Bridges Point Boat Company in Bar Harbor, Maine, United States and remains in production.
+The Bridges Point 24 is a recreational keelboat first built in 1985 by Bridges Point Boatyard, and later by the Bridges Point Boat Company in Bar Harbor, Maine, and remains in production.

 The boat was originally a 1984 design commission by Wade Dow, a local lobster fisherman, who wanted a boat to sail in the off-season, with an emphasis on traditional aesthetics.
 Dow put the boat into production and produced 80 examples over 25 years.
 In 2008, with waning demand, the molds were put into storage.

 In 2012 Dow offered the molds to Jock Williams of the John Williams Boat Company to restart production, but Williams declined.
 The molds were instead purchased by an employee of his, Bill Wright, the production department manager, who formed the Bridges Point Boat Company to produce the design.

 Design

-The Bridges Point 24 is a recreational keelboat, built predominantly of seven-layer, hand laid fiberglass, with extensive wood trim.
+Designed by Joel White, the hull is built of seven-layer, hand laid fiberglass, with extensive wood trim.
 It has a fractional sloop rig; a spooned, raked stem; a raised counter, angled transom; a lazarette; a keel-mounted rudder controlled by a tiller and a fixed long keel.
 It displaces 3944 lb and carries 2100 lb of lead ballast.

 The boat has a draft of 3.42 ft with the standard keel.

 The boat has a choice of inboard Yanmar diesel engines or gasoline engines, or 4 to 10 hp outboard motors for docking and maneuvering.
 If an outboard motor is fitted it is mounted in a stern well.

 The design has sleeping accommodation for four people, with a double "V"-berth in the bow cabin and two quarter berths aft, under the cockpit.
 The galley is located on the port side just forward of the companionway ladder.
 The galley is equipped with a two-burner stove and a sink, with an icebox optional.
 The head is portable type.
 Cabin headroom is 53 in.

 During early production a daysailer or cruiser option was offered.
 The former has a longer cockpit and smaller cabin.
 Kits for amateur completion were also offered.

 The design has a PHRF racing average handicap of 246 and a hull speed of 5.8 kn.